juicedata/juicefs/docs/en/guide/cache_management.md

 When the cache disk is almost full, it will pause writing data and change to uploading data directly to the object storage (i.e., the client write cache feature is turned off).

-When the asynchronous upload function is enabled, the reliability of the cache itself is directly related to the reliability of data writing, and should be used with caution for scenarios requiring high data reliability.
+When the asynchronous upload function is enabled, the reliability of the cache itself is directly related to the reliability of data writing.
+Thus, this function should be used with caution for scenarios requiring high data reliability.

 ## Cache warm-up